June 1990 Lower Ohio Valley tornado outbreak: June 2 event

-Albion/Browns, Illinois
+Barnhill–Albion, Illinois/Mt.
+Carmel–Shoals, Indiana

 This extremely long-tracked F4 tornado began near Aden, littering I-64 with trees and overturning a truck before striking Barnhill, where 10 homes were destroyed and 10 others were damaged.
 The tornado then struck Albion, where a factory, homes, and other buildings were destroyed.
 The tornado then caused severe damage in the Browns area, where one woman was killed in her home.
 In the town of Mt.
 Carmel, the tornado ripped apart seventeen homes and severely damaged Wabash Valley College before crossing into Indiana.
 In Indiana, the tornado passed near Hazleton, Bowman, Petersburg, and Orrville, where a barn was destroyed.
 In Daviess County, Indiana, the tornado caused $10,000,000 in damage as it destroyed 10 homes and damaged 35 others.
 A cabin was crushed by a tree as the tornado passed near Shoals, resulting in four injuries.
 The tornado passed near Whitfield before dissipating near Huron.
 A total of eleven people were injured by this tornado.